anwala/teaching-network-science/spring-2023/syllabus.md

 ## Grading

-There will be a total of **85 points** (50 points for assignments, 15 points for a group project, 5 points for final exam (no midterms), 20 points for participation/attendance/assigned readings), and **5 extra** credits points.
+There will be a total of **94 points** (50 points for assignments, 20 points for final exam (no midterms), 20 points for participation/attendance/assigned readings), and **4 extra** credits points.
 I'd advise you to do as many extra credits as possible.
 Consider them as a safety net.

 ### Assignment Types